What is happening

 Community solar can also make it easier for lower-income households to participate.
 This is because the cost to take part in community solar is lower than the price of owning an entire solar system.
 Plus, many Pennsylvania farmers will benefit financially by leasing a portion of their land to host community solar arrays, providing reliable revenue that can help keep farms viable.

-Please send a message to your State Representatives.
-Urge them to support this bill.
+Please send a message to your state legislators.
+Urge them to support community solar.
 Personalize your message.
 If you have solar, tell your representative how it has helped you and your family.
 If you’re unable to go solar, share that as well.
 Tell your representative that community solar will let you save money and take control of where your electricity comes from.

 Timeline of Progress